polac24/EnumList/README.md

 ## Swift versions

-This branch works officially with Swift 3.1, but code is comptely comaptible with Swift 4.0.
+This branch works officially with Swift 3.1, but code is comaptible with Swift 4.0.

 If you want to use Swift 4.0 with `Codable` support, please check [`swift4` branch](https://github.com/polac24/EnumList/tree/swift4).